Webhuis/GNUCobolIDE/README.rst

 GNU/Linux
 #########

-*Note: starting from v4.6.2, the installed executable name is lowercase: opencobolide*
+*Note: starting from v4.6.2, the installed executable name is lowercase: gnucobolide*

 Ubuntu
 ++++++